 Have you ever played Rise of the Tomb Raider?
-If not, no worries, there are plenty of examples of what I’m going to talk about in other media.
-Either way, in this game the main character Lara Croft talks about a MacGuffin that can unlock the secrets of immortality.
-She talks about how it would change everything, stop sickness and disease, and all the usual nonsense people think up in these situations.
+If not, no worries, there are plenty of examples of what I’m about to talk about in other media.
+Anyway, in this specific game the main character of Lara Croft talks about a MacGuffin that can unlock the secrets of immortality for humankind, talking about how it would change everything, stop sickness and disease, and all the usual nonsense people think up in these situations.

 The very second people got wind of a panacea of this nature, there’d be instant riots and civil unrest as people claw and beat and kill their way to the top of the pile, hoping to be the one to capitalise on such a wonder treatment for the human condition.
-Those with power would suppress those without.
-They’d fight anyone else with power in order to fully restrict who had access to this miracle medicine (i.e. no one but them).
+Those with power would suppress those without, and they’d fight anyone else with power in order to fully restrict who had access to this miracle medicine (i.e. no one but them).

 But let’s say for sake of argument that the governments of the world came together in a spirit of cooperation and refined a new drug to grant immortality and immunity to all disease.
 How would that go?

 First, no one would die any more, except as a result of accident (I’ll get to that in a moment).
-Overcrowding of the planet would accelerate exponentially.
-Birth controls would have to be mandated and forced on the whole population of the planet.
+Overcrowding of the planet would accelerate exponentially and birth controls would have to be mandated and forced on the whole population of the planet.
 No new births means absolute cultural stagnation as no new people, and therefore new ideas, are born.

 Would the drug reverse the effects of, let’s say for example, sclerosis of the liver?
 Would you even be able to get drunk any longer?
 Or would the miracle drug that stops aging also interfere with other, normal functions of the human body such as intoxication?

-Lara talks about this potential cure for humanity’s frailties in the most naïve terms possible, which is entirely fair.
-She’s new to this whole adventuring lark and is still pretty young.
+Lara talks about this potential cure for humanity’s frailties in the most naïve terms possible, which is entirely fair, she’s new to this whole adventuring lark and is still pretty young.
 It’s a good character flaw.
-Wishing for things isn’t, in and of itself, a bad thing.
-But as with all wishes, it’s best to be careful exactly what you wish for.
-It’s not necessarily going to turn out how you expect.
+Wishing for things isn’t, in and of itself, a bad thing, but as with all wishes it’s best to be careful exactly what you wish for.
+It’s not necessarily going to turn out how you expected.